Grover C. Dillman: President of the Michigan College of Mining and Technology

 Dillman took office as president of the Michigan College of Mining and Technology on August 15, 1935, succeeding William O. Hotchkiss.
 His presidency saw significant changes in the college, most notably the creation of a branch campus in Sault Ste.
 Marie.
 Under Dillman's leadership, the college procured the village of Alberta, establishing the Ford Forestry Center and Research Forest in 1954.

 In 1952, the Memorial Union Building was established, which sits at the centre of the university's main campus.
 It has since been remodeled, and now hosts a cafeteria; billiards, meeting rooms; student organization offices; and lounges.
 The college's enrollment significantly increased following World War II, with temporary housing being established due to the influx of veterans.
 Several programs were added during Dillman's presidency, including engineering administration; physics; and geological engineering.
 He retired as president of the college in 1956.

 Personal life and death

 Dillman married Anna Broadwell on December 15, 1914, with whom he had two children, Dorothy and Helen.
+Anna was the daughter of William and Rosa Broadwell who were Bangor pioneers engaged in the lumber business.
 His wife died in 1969 in St. Petersburg, Florida.
-Dillman died in Flint, Michigan, on April 14, 1979 at the age of 89.
+Dillman died in Flint, Michigan, on April 14, 1979, at the age of 89.

 Legacy and honours

 The Grover C. Dillman Hall in the Michigan Technological University is named after him, as is the Dr. Grover C. Dillman Memorial Scholarship Fund.

+Dillman was awarded the honorary 33rd degree in Masonry for his lifetime of public service.
+The degree was awarded to him in Philadelphia in September 1950.